-There are many examples that present different strategies and approaches to assessing the impact of research initiatives
+There are many examples that present different strategies and approaches to assessing the impact of research initiatives or institutions.

-- or institutions.
 However, a generalised assessment on how to tackle this key aspect when applied to the evaluation of the performance of knowledge transfer (KT) activities is still lacking.
 We refer here to the definition provided by the University of Cambridge (2009), which defines KT as "the transfer of tangible and intellectual property, expertise, learning and skills between academia and the non-academic community."
-Some contributions dealing with measuring the impact of KT efforts have looked for example into the impact of single dissemination practices, such as the use of posters, on the success of - 40 KTknowledge transfer (Rowe and Ilic, 2009), or have discussed the evaluation of KTknowledge transfer activities and their impact on larger policies involving the agricultural sector and public funding (Hill et al., 2017), but there is no comprehensive attempt to present a fully developed methodology for the evaluation of KT actions in research.
-Especially in the panorama of research funding and science projects, guidelines on the matter are often unclear and largely based on the application of a set of quantitative metrics known as Key Performance Indicators (KPI), which often provide insightful knowledge on the reach of - 45 each activity, e.g., the number of people who viewvisualise a post or attend a talk, but are not always adequate to measure the uptake of this activity, meaning for example the number of people that make use of that knowledge (Morton, 2015).
-Moreover, different requirementsrequirement to assess impact in KT initiatives might be subjective to the project advisers overseeing the performance of the individual projects and therefore differ among advisers even within the same funding agency.
-Finally, the impact assessment of KT aspects are not playing a defining role in the conceptualisation of communication and dissemination - 50 strategies, as they are usually relegated to being a collection of numerical indicators indications during the reporting phase.
+Some contributions dealing with measuring the impact of KT efforts have looked for example into the impact of single dissemination practices, such as the use of posters, on the success of KT (Rowe and Ilic, 2009), or have discussed the evaluation of KT activities and their impact on larger policies involving the agricultural sector and public funding (Hill et al., 2017), but there is no comprehensive attempt to present a fully developed methodology for the evaluation of KT actions in research.
+Especially in the panorama of research funding and science projects, guidelines on the matter are often unclear and largely based on the application of a set of quantitative metrics known as Key Performance Indicators (KPI), which often provide insightful knowledge on the reach of each activity, e.g., the number of people who view a post or attend a talk, but are not always adequate to measure the uptake of this activity, meaning for example the number of people that make use of that knowledge (Morton, 2015).
+Moreover, different requirements to assess impact in KT initiatives might be subjective to the project advisers overseeing the performance of the individual projects and therefore differ among advisers even within the same funding agency.
+Finally, the impact assessment of KT aspects are not playing a defining role in the conceptualisation of communication and dissemination strategies, as they are usually relegated to being a collection of numerical indicators during the reporting phase.

 With this paper, we aim to address this issue and present a road map for the development of a successful impact plan for research projects.
 We will outline our methodology as it was implemented in the APPLICATE project, present the outcomes and the strengths of this method, and discuss some lessons learned from the project.

-To do so, in the following sections we will describe the APPLICATE project, its purpose and its messages, to outline the fourth section of the paper, we will present the project's methodology to monitor and report impact in a quantitative and qualitative manner, and close with key lessons learned and recommendations, and some conclusive remarks.
+To do so, in the following sections we will describe the APPLICATE project, its purpose and its messages, to outline the context in which this work came about.
+An overview of APPLICATE's knowledge transfer strategy will follow as applied in four different aspects: communication and dissemination, user and stakeholder engagement, training and clustering.
+In the fourth section of the paper, we will present the project's methodology to monitor and report impact in a quantitative and qualitative manner, and close with key lessons learned and recommendations, and some conclusive remarks.

-55 context in which this work came about.
-An overview of APPLICATE's knowledge transfer (KT) strategy will follow as applied in four different aspects: communication and dissemination, user and stakeholder engagement, training and clustering.
-In the